jupyterhub/binderhub/doc/api.rst

 Providers
 ---------

-Currently supported providers and their prefixes and specs are:
+Currently supported providers, their prefixes and specs are:

 +------------+--------------------+-------------------------------------------------------------+----------------------------+
 | Provider   | provider_prefix    | spec                                                        | notes                      |